 Feeding Frequency: Several feedings per day

-The Silver Dollar is easy to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+The Silver Dollar is easy to care for provided their water is kept clean.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-The Silver Dollar is a large fish that will occupy all parts of the aquarium and need spacious open areas for swimming.
-To keep a school or 4 individuals or more will require an aquarium of at least 75 gallons.
-Juveniles can be kept in a smaller tank, but they grow quickly when well fed and will soon need a much larger tank.
+The Silver Dollar prefers a shallow tank and will occupy parts of the aquarium.
+This big fish needs a large aquarium with spacious open areas for swimming.
+A school of 5 or more individuals will require an aquarium of at least 75 gallons.
+Juveniles can be kept in a smaller 4-foot (122 cm) long, 50 to 55 gallon (190 - 208 L) tank, but they grow quickly when well fed and will soon need a lot more space.

-They are hardy and quite disease resistant, so can handle a variety of water conditions.
-They need clean water, so good filtration is important and a moderate water flow.
+Silver Dollars are hardy and quite disease resistant, so they can handle a variety of water conditions.
+They need clean water, so good filtration and a moderate water flow are important.
 A large canister filter will work best for this fish.
-Adding a couple power heads will give the tank great water movement and keep the oxygen level high.
-With larger Silver Dollars a glass heaters are not recommended.
+Add a couple power heads to give the tank great water movement and keep the oxygen level high.
+With larger Silver Dollars, glass heaters are not recommended.
 These fish are very active and can easily shatter the heater.
-Make sure to have a secure lid because these fish are jumpers when startled.
+Make sure to keep the tank securety covered as fish will jump when startled.